apostolisv/pacman/README.md

 ![pacman gif](https://media.giphy.com/media/R8RYmgGBE4Ihruvej9/giphy.gif)

 ### Final Game demo
-#### When the player kills a ghost, sometimes it gets teleported to it's spawn location instead of walking, in order to avoid freezeing the game (the algorithm requires more time due to the location of the ghost's spawn block)
+#### When the player kills a ghost, sometimes it gets teleported to it's spawn location instead of walking, in order to avoid freezing the game (the algorithm requires more time due to the location of the ghost's spawn block)
 ![pacman gif](https://media.giphy.com/media/Vz4u0ckCJuFJ0RpHYi/giphy.gif)